apache/drill/_docs/architecture/010-architecture-introduction.md

 the query execution process.
 Drill starts data processing in record-batches and discovers the schema during processing.
 Self-describing data formats such as Parquet, JSON, AVRO, and NoSQL databases have schema specified as part of the data itself, which Drill leverages dynamically at query time.
-Because schema can change over the course of a Drill query, all Drill operators are designed to reconfigure themselves when schemas change.
+Because the schema can change over the course of a Drill query, many Drill operators are designed to reconfigure themselves when schemas change.

 ### **_Flexible data model_**

-Drill allows access to nested data attributes, just like SQL columns, and provides intuitive extensions to easily operate on them.
+Drill allows access to nested data attributes, as if they were SQL columns, and provides intuitive extensions to easily operate on them.
 From an architectural point of view, Drill provides a flexible hierarchical columnar data model that can represent complex, highly dynamic and evolving data models.
-Drill allows for efficient processing of these models without the need to flatten or materialize them at design time or at execution time.
 Relational data in Drill is treated as a special or simplified case of complex/multi-structured data.

-### **_De-centralized metadata_**
+### **_No centralized metadata_**

 Drill does not have a centralized metadata requirement.
 You do not need to create and manage tables and views in a metadata repository, or rely on a database administrator group for such a function.
-Drill metadata is derived from the storage plugins that correspond to data sources.
+Drill metadata is derived through the storage plugins that correspond to data sources.
 Storage plugins provide a spectrum of metadata ranging from full metadata (Hive), partial metadata (HBase), or no central metadata (files).
 De-centralized metadata means that Drill is NOT tied to a single Hive repository.
 You can query multiple Hive repositories at once and then combine the data with information from HBase tables or with a file in a distributed file system.
-You can also use SQL DDL syntax to create metadata within Drill, which gets organized just like a traditional database.
+You can also use SQL DDL statements to create metadata within Drill, which gets organized just like a traditional database.
 Drill metadata is accessible through the ANSI standard INFORMATION_SCHEMA database.